bisforboman/exjobb/README.md

 A preliminary plan for the project is as follows:

-1. Formalise the constraints and guarantees in the simulated WSN.
+1. Formalise the properties of the simulated WSNs, with constraints I make and guarantees I expect.
 (2 weeks)

 2. Installing and setup of the development environment.
 (1 week)